Free Shipping on Orders over $75 to the Contiguous US

 Adapting a tomato trellis for outdoor use

-Using T-posts the methods outlined above can be used to adapt our trellising system for use with outdoor plants.
-In this situation the T-post will take the place of the square tubing.
-The posts will also provide a place to hang shade cloth should you need it in your area.
+Use t-posts to adapt our trellising system for outdoor plants, using the methods outlined above.
+The t-post will replace the square tubing and provide a place to hang shade cloth should you need it in your area.

 Also in Growing Tomatoes